Know Your Rights

 To prevail in a hostile environment harassment claim, the plaintiff must assert and prove that: (1) he or she belonged to a protected group; (2) he or she was subject to unwelcome sexual harassment; (3) the harassment was based on sex; (4) the harassment affected a term, condition, or privilege of employment; and (5) the employer knew or should have known of the sexual harassment and failed to take proper remedial action.

 Notably, Louisiana law requires that before a claim for hostile work environment is made, the potential Plaintiff must provide notice in writing thirty days prior to filing suit, and is required to make a good faith effort to resolve the dispute prior to initiating court action.
 La.
 Rev. Stat. § 23:303.

 Prescription of Claims

-Workplace harassment claims are subject to a prescriptive period of one year.
-Thus, a suit must be filed within one year of the discriminatory conduct or the harassed employee can lose their ability to sue.
+Workplace harassment claims are subject to a prescriptive period of three hundred days.
+Thus, a suit must be filed, or a complaint filed with the EEOC, within three hundred days of the discriminatory conduct or the harassed employee can lose their ability to sue.
 But the passage of one year may not simply immunize your business or employer.
 In determining whether the one year has passed for certain claims, courts examine each of the alleged incidents of harassment to determine whether it constitutes a separate cause of action, with prescription running from the date of each separate incident; or whether, as is often the case in a hostile work environment claim, the entire course of harassment constitutes a single cause of action, with prescription running from the date of the last incident or abatement of the course of conduct.